 Based on the Apostle John’s presence in the city, it is also speculated that the Virgin Mary spent her final days in Ephesus since Jesus instructed John to take care of Mary after his death.
 The House of the Virgin Mary sits just outside the ruins of Ephesus and is a popular place for Catholic pilgrimages.

-I didn’t know much about Ephesus before this trip but in researching Turkey and trying to plan out a workable itinerary it seemed like it was too significant a site to overlook.
-Plus it was conveniently located between two places I definitely wanted to go – Bodrum and Pamukkale.
+I didn’t know much about Ephesus before this trip.
+But in researching Turkey and trying to plan out a workable itinerary, it seemed too significant a site to overlook.
+Plus it’s conveniently located between two places I definitely planned to visit – Bodrum and Pamukkale.

 The Library of Celsus was built in 125AD in memory of Tiberius Julius Celsus Polemaeanus, an ancient Greek who was governor of Roman Asia during the Roman Empire.
 Celsus paid for the entire construction from his own wealth and he is buried in a sarcophagus beneath it.

-The library’s façade has been carefully reconstructed from all the original pieces and it reminded me a lot of the incredible Treasury building at Petra.
-And like the Treasury building, I couldn’t stop taking pictures of it.
+The library’s façade has been carefully reconstructed from all the original pieces and it reminds me a lot of the incredible Treasury building at Petra.
+And like the Treasury building, I can’t stop taking pictures of it.

-After spending a little time enjoying the theater, it was time to head toward the exit gate.
+After spending a little time enjoying the theater, it’s time to head toward the exit gate.